didtheyghostme/Singapore-Summer2026-TechInternships/README.md

 ## Inspired by

-This continues the great work started in kxrt’s internship repo: https://github.com/kxrt/Singapore-Summer2024-TechInternships
+This repo continues the great work started in kxrt’s internship repo: https://github.com/kxrt/Singapore-Summer2024-TechInternships

 ## Contributing